jponko/HF-Clothesline-Antenna-and-Controller/README.md

 You'll also need silicon covered #12 AWG wire with a high strand count which gives it its flexability.
 Mine is about 4.5mm in diameter and has about 100 strands.
 I don't have a source for the wire as I bought 300 feet of of this wire from a vendor on Aliexpress about five years ago.

 The zip file contains all the information and files needed to build a clothesline antenna.
 There are Arduino sketches, KiCAD (V9.x) PCB layout files for the boards and rotor disk.
 This includes the Gerber zip files in the production folders for sending to a PCB board maker.
-I used JLPCB to make mine.
+I used JLPCB to make mine as there's a KiCAD pcbnew plugin for JLPCB fabrication.

 https://www.kicad.org